 In this lesson we're going to go through our earlier drawings example using our sample business, George's Catering, and use it to work out the full journal entry for drawings.

-To skip the drawings example and all the explanations below and go straight to the journal entry we record for drawings, click here.
+To skip the drawings example and explanations below and go straight to the journal entry we record for drawings, click here.

 Before we dive into this lesson and our example, a quick reminder of some terms: